 Depression is an illness that affects the way people think, act and feel.
-About 6% of women will experience depression at some time during their lives.
+About 6% of women will experience depression at some point in their lives.
 This number increases to about 10% (1 in 10) for women who are pregnant.

 The good news is that depression can be treated.
 Read the signs listed below, and talk to your doctor if you have any of them.
 Let your partner and family members know the signs so that they can also be aware.

-If you don’t get help, depression can cause problems for you and your baby or child.
+If you don’t get help, depression can cause problems for you and your baby.

 What are the signs of depression?